orvi-tmp/learning-c-with-pebble/chapter12.md

 ### Bit Fields ###

-We are discussing bit manipulation, so we should mention the topic of bitfields.
-Bitfields are limited in their usefulness, but deserve to be looked at.
+A discussion of bit manipulation should include a mention the topic of bitfields.
+Bitfields are limited in their usefulness, but deserve a look.

-A bitfield is part of a struct or union declaration that restricts the variable being declared to a specific number of bits.
+A bitfield is part of a struct or union declaration that restricts the storage space for the variable being declared to a specific number of bits.
 Consider this example:

     struct {
         int bfield1 :8;